|☑️ When it happened?|

 Is it easier having an argument with your friends or your family?

 I think an argument with friend is much easier for me than to have with my family members.
 Because, due to generation gap family members are hard to convince or to say sorry.
 Whereas, friends often get into arguments, say sorry and move on.

 Why do you think people are stubborn and unwilling to change?

 Change is no doubt difficult to pursue.
 I suppose some people are stubborn because they are overly self-obsessed and think of their opinion highly.
 They believe their change of stance might hurt their reputation and hence they are unwilling to change.

 To some extent..!! but I’m also the one who welcome good arguments and listen to others.
 I feel it helps me build my persona.

 Definitely I am open to change..!!
 As Albert Einstein said, The measure of intelligence is the ability to change.
 So I perceive change as a path to learning and sailing new shores.

-I hope you learnt well about how to answer Describe an argument that two of your friends had [IELTS Cue Card].
-It is advised not to reproduce the same answer during examination, as it may be used by many of our readers on the site.
-You should rather articulate and make it look like your personal answer.
+I hope it gives you some realistic idea on how to carry a conversation around Describe an argument that two of your friends had IELTS Cue card topic.
+However, it is strongly advised not to reproduce the same answer during the exam, as it may be used by many of our readers on the site.
+You should rather reformulate and personalise your answer.